AshwijaMayya15/STRIDE-VAD/README.md

 - Video-level ROC-AUC **92.13 ± 0.57** / PR-AUC **92.18 ± 0.71** on UCF-Crime (15-seed mean)
 - Video-level ROC-AUC **89.52 ± 0.54** / PR-AUC **93.09 ± 0.49** on XD-Violence (15-seed mean)
-- DECOUPLED-LSTM is the component that drives the gain over the STEAD baseline

 ## Repository Structure